-And when I shared with my (otherwise wonderful!) cardiologist my own experience with debilitating depression (after I’d started seeing a therapist and was well on the mend), his reaction was to recheck my chart and observe:
+And when I shared with my (otherwise wonderful!) cardiologist my own experience with debilitating depression (after I’d started seeing a therapist), his reaction was to recheck my chart and observe:

 NO!
 I replied.
 It was because I had just had a frickety-frackin’ HEART ATTACK!

 Dr. Stephen Parker (a cardiac psychologist and – more importantly – a heart attack survivor himself) describes what he calls the “swirling emotions” he experienced after surviving a heart attack:

 “Relief at survival — disbelief and anger that it happened — grief for everything that has and will be lost — gratitude to those who helped — extreme vulnerability in a previously safe world — fear of what the future might bring.

 “A heart attack is a deeply wounding event, and it is a wound that takes a long time to recover from, whatever the treatment.”

 Sadly, emerging information from cardiologists is still barely mentioning the common experience of such deeply wounding events.

 When I was asked to review the book Your Personal Guide: Angioplasty by cardiologist Dr. Allen Jeremias, I was dismayed to find virtually nothing on mental health issues.
 Despite the fact that one of the book’s co-authors Dr. Susan Bartell is herself a psychologist, the psychosocial impact of being diagnosed with heart disease is virtually ignored here.
 How is that even possible?